Student research project

 - Diseases can affect everyone differently, in order to better understand the relationship between lipids and disease, larger population studies are needed.
 Clinically related studies in the field have been limited, owing to the limitations in the rate where plasma samples can be profiled in a comprehensive manner.

-This project is suitable for an Honours, Masters or PhD student who should be technology/computation oriented.
+This project is suitable for a PhD student who should be technology/computation oriented.